wdxtub/WDXpeak/Project/cmu/study-plan.md

 ## Advisor & Department Head

-My study in CMU will be course-based which means there will be no advisor.
-The department head is Jelena Kovačević (jelenak@cmu.edu).
+My study in CMU will be course-based which means there will be no advisor for research.
+Still we have a course advisor named Jimmy Zhu(jzhu@ece.cmu.edu)

 ## Why do I choose the JIE double-degree program?